PhilipYip1988/windows-xp-installation-guide/readme.md

 ## Windows XP Code of Authencity

-Dell systems which shipped with Windows XP typically had a Windows XP Home/Pro/MCE CoA, Windows Vista Business CoA (OEM Downgrade Rights to Windows XP Pro) or Windows 7 Professional CoA (OEM Downgrade Rights to Windows XP Pro).
+Dell systems which shipped with Windows XP typically had either:

+* Windows XP Home/Pro/MCE CoA
+* Windows Vista Business CoA (OEM Downgrade Rights to Windows XP Pro)
+* Windows 7 Professional CoA (OEM Downgrade Rights to Windows XP Pro)

+<img src="https://github.com/user-attachments/assets/18009f5a-58e2-4efa-96e1-8aa35e6b9ed2" width="600"/>

 CoAs were prone to fading making the product key unreadible.
-Fortunately the 25 digit product key was not required as Dell OEM System Locked Preinstallation was used:
+Fortunately the 25 digit product key was not required as an Offline BIOS based Product Activation known as Dell OEM System Locked Preinstallation was used.

-<img src="https://github.com/user-attachments/assets/18009f5a-58e2-4efa-96e1-8aa35e6b9ed2" width="600"/>

 ## Supported Systems

-In order to install Windows XP Professional using OEM Downgrade Rights, Dell need to support to provide a Windows XP driver set.
-The last system to support Windows XP was the OptiPlex 7010 with a 3rd Generation Intel Processor.
-On this system Secure Boot has to be Disabled and a Legacy Boot Removed.
-For reference:
+OEM Downgrade rights were typically only on the business range of products for example the OptiPlex Desktops and Latitude Laptops.
+The last systems to support Windows XP had a 3rd Generation intel Processors.
+On these last models, UEFI was introduced as an enterprise feature for Windows 7 and Secure Boot was introduced as an enterprise feature for Windows 8.
+These features are not supported by Windows XP and have to be disabled:

 |Model|Release Date|Processor|SLIC|Technologies|
 |---|---|---|---|---|